Design for Flood & Wind…

 Our lives here on the coast seem priceless most days of the year.
 Once or twice a year, when the insurance bill arrives, we wonder whether it is enough, or too much – coverage, not price!
 The appearance of a tropical storm in the Gulf is another day we question our home’s insurance coverage!
 By then it may be too late to change.

 Federal Insurance Rate Maps (FIRM) delineate flood hazard zones for coastal communities.
-Zones determine insurance rates, and home design.
+Zones determine insurance rates, and home design, the information of which shall be available at homeowner insurance`s website.
 FIRM maps are used by your banker, designer and builder, municipality, insurance agent, land surveyor and engineer, all assisting with definition of a home’s position and elevation relative to the shoreline.

 Flooding can occur inland, as we’ve seen in northern states this year.
 However, flood levels, velocity, and wave action in coastal areas tend to be more damaging than inland flooding.
 Homes in coastal areas must be designed and constructed to withstand higher wind loads and more extreme conditions, therefore, will cost more to design, build, repair, maintain and insure, due to exposure to this environment.